jasoncheng/testbed/README.k8s-troubleshooting.md

   $ ansible -m file -a "src=~/.kube/config dest=~/.kube/config" -i inventory/pi.inv k8sM
   ```

-## Unable to attach or mount error for volume pvc-.....Vlume is already exclusively attached to one node and can't be attached to another
+## Unable to attach or mount error for volume pvc-.....Volume is already exclusively attached to one node and can't be attached to another

   Root Cause: When my alertManager mount volume w/ Ceph (PV/PVC), and directly shutdown the node where this pod located, the new Pod will stuck on ContainerCreating, dashboard won't work anymore and show this error message.